-- Substance/Medication-Induced Bipolar and Related Disorder - Bipolar and Related Disorder Due to Another Medical Condition - Other Specified Bipolar and Related Disorder - Unspecified Bipolar and Related Disorder
+- Substance/Medication-Induced Bipolar and Related Disorder [New TR] - Bipolar and Related Disorder Due to Another Medical Condition [New TR] - Other Specified Bipolar & Related Disorder [New TR] - Unspecified Bipolar & Related Disorder - NEW TR DX: Unspecified Mood Disorder - Had been dropped bc Mood Disorders had been split into Bipolar and Depr chapters

 An African American man who appeared to be in his 30s was brought to an urban emergency room (ER) by police.
 The referral form indicated that he was schizophrenic and an "emotionally disturbed person."
 One of the police officers said that the man offered to pay them for sex while in the back seat of their patrol car.
 He referred to himself as the "New Jesus" and declined to offer another name.
 He refused to sit and instead ran through the ER.
 He was put into restraints and received intramuscularly administered lorazepam 2 mg and haloperidol 5 mg.
 Intravenous diphenhydramine (Benadryl) 50 mg was readied in case of extrapyramidal side effects.
-The admitting team wrote that he had "unspecified schizophrenia spectrum and other psychotic disorder" and transferred him to the psychiatry team that worked in the ER.
+The admitting team wrote that he had "unspecified schizophrenia spectrum and other psychotic disorder" and transferred him to the psychiatry team that worked in the ER. (from DSM-5 Clinical Cases)